 Other hills, slightly higher than those in the West, covered with growing things, represents an ideal Green Dragon location.

 You can apply these basic principles behind Feng Shui to your choice of home location, garden-layout and most famously to your house, flat or room’s interior.
 The interior of dwellings contains furniture and objects directly linked to these.
 Similarly, their colors and of the interior’s decoration in general (including paint-work, carpets, curtains, and wall-paper) can be related to the basic elements and organized to facilitate a beneficial and healthy Qi-flow throughout.

-Many thanks to today’s blog sponsors at the Coburg Rd Car Wash in Eugene Oregon.
+Many thanks to today’s blog sponsors at this fantastic Charlotte Concrete Companies.
 They help support our site!